About Iceland

 This culminated in independence in 1918 and the founding of a republic in 1944.
 Until the 20th century, Iceland relied largely on subsistence fishing and agriculture and was among the poorest in Europe.
 The industrialisation of the fisheries and Marshall Plan aid following World War II brought prosperity, and Iceland became one of the wealthiest and most developed nations in the world.
 In 1994, it became a part of the European Economic Area, which further diversified the economy into sectors such as finance, biotechnology, and manufacturing.

-Iceland’s Economy.
+Iceland’s Economy

 Iceland has a market economy with relatively low taxes compared to other OECD countries.[9]
 It maintains a Nordic social welfare system that provides universal health care and tertiary education for its citizens.[10]
 Iceland ranks high in economic, political and social stability and equality.
 In 2013, it was ranked as the 13th most-developed country in the world by the United Nations Human Development Index.[6]
 Iceland runs almost completely on renewable energy.
 Affected by the ongoing worldwide financial crisis, the nation’s entire banking system systemically failed in October 2008, leading to severe depression, substantial political unrest, the Icesave dispute, and the institution of capital controls.
 Many bankers were jailed, and the economy has made a significant recovery, in large part due to a surge in tourism.